mcwalrus/exit-manager/README.md

 ### Cleanup Functions

 Use when you need to clean up resources (close files, database connections, etc.) in a specific order.
-Registered cleanup functions run in reverse order.
+Registered cleanup functions with the exit manager run in reverse order.

 ```go
 package main